 - Make it a daily habit to log onto OWL to ensure you have seen everything posted to help you succeed in this class. - Start each week by reading the assigned textbook chapter(s) and lecture slides.
 Attend all the lectures and actively participate in class.
 Feel free to ask as many questions as you want in the class. - Take notes as you go through the lesson material.
-Keeping handwritten notes or notes in a regular word document will help you learn more effectively than just reading or watching. - Connect with others.
+Keeping handwritten notes or notes in a regular Word document will help you learn more effectively than just reading or watching. - Work out practice questions assigned from each chapter of the textbook. - Connect with others.
 Try forming an online study group and meet on a weekly basis for study and peer support. - Do not be afraid to ask questions.
-If you have questions or are struggling to understand any concept, contact me.
+If you have questions or are struggling to understand any concept, contact me and/or teaching assistant.

-Please Note Department & University Policies for Winter 2023
+Please Note Department & University Policies for Fall 2023